apigear-io/apigear-docs/docs/sdk/maker/tutorial.md

 ## Typescript Template

-Inside our `module.ts.liquid` template document each interface in the module shall be an typescript interface.
+Inside our `module.ts.tpl` template document each interface in the module shall be an typescript interface.
-This can be accomplished with the for-loop from the liquidjs template engine.
+This can be accomplished with the for-loop from the Go template engine.

 ```
 {{ range .Module.Interfaces }}